Frequently Asked Questions

 If you contact a farm or farm organization/business in the above network that’s interested to host you, email MESA and let us know the contact information.
 MESA will then contact the farm or business on your behalf to invite them to join our program as your Host.

-At the conclusion of your program, MESA will mail a program completion certificate and provide an end-of-program evaluation to help analyze your achievements.
+Upon successful conclusion of your program, MESA will mail a program completion certificate and provide an end-of-program evaluation to help analyze your achievements.
 Stewards return to home with new friendships and professional connections made through MESA’s global network.
 Stewards are encouraged to develop proposals for projects in their home communities, and may apply to MESA for matching project funds.

 Agricultural training can involve long hours and highly variable daily scheduling based on the season.
 On-farm activities are led by the Host or a supervisor, and will vary by season.
 Each placement offers different educational and social opportunities; Stewards may be invited to attend family or community gatherings, farmers’ workshops, visit other organic farms, conduct an on-site “SPRIG” project with their Host, etc.